Easy Homemade Shampoo and Conditioner with Soapnut Powder, Marshmallow Root, and More. Organic, Natural, Plastic-Free

 The above three ingredients are also available as a set of three in a smaller quantity:

 Add the soapnut, shikakai, and amla powders one scoop at a time.
 Depending on your hair length and thickness, you will have to experiment with the amount.
-I use two teaspoons soapnut, 1/2 teaspoon shikakai, and 1/2 teaspoon amla.
+I use 1 1/2 to 2 teaspoons soapnut, 1/2 teaspoon shikakai, and 1/2 teaspoon amla.

 You can add other powders too such as fenugreek powder.
 I tried that as well, but it wasn’t for my hair.

 This is a liquid shampoo.
 I squirt it directly on my scalp with one hand and massage it around my scalp at the same time with my other hand.
 I also use this scalp massager to help work it around my scalp.
+(I like that one because it’s solid silicone in one piece, so it’s easy to keep clean: no spaces for water or mold to get in.)
 Since this type of shampoo barely makes suds, the key is working it into your scalp.
 It does clean the scalp and hair; you just have to get used to not having a sudsy shampoo.

 Again, there are different hair types, so you will have to experiment with what works for you.
 These are just the products I personally use and have found the companies to be quality and reputable.
 The babassu oil is like a light coconut oil.
 I switched to using it instead of coconut oil, because it is lighter but similar in quality.
 Coconut oil would make my skin break out when the oil got on my skin from my hair.
 Babassu oil even looks like coconut oil when it’s cold.
 At warmer room temperatures (upper 70s) it is totally liquid.